Case Study: Health Insurance Corporation Gets Roadmap for TRUE Zero Waste Certification

 Solution

-To set the corporation on the path to TRUE certification, Great Forest implemented a two-pronged approach to build a baseline understanding of the corporation’s waste profile.
+To set the company on the path to TRUE Zero Waste certification, Great Forest designed a two-pronged approach to establish a clear baseline understanding of the corporation’s waste profile.and provide actionable guidance.

 1. Comprehensive Waste Audit